Yotane/credit-fraud-spend-intelligence/README.md

 ## Key Findings

-1. **LightGBM Defaults Are Production-Ready:** LightGBM baseline (144.27 RMSE) matched or slightly exceeded the optimized result (144.55 RMSE).
-This confirms that for structured tabular data, LightGBM defaults are robust and require minimal tuning.
+1. **LightGBM Defaults Performed Well on This Dataset:** For this credit card transaction data, LightGBM baseline (144.27 RMSE) matched or slightly exceeded the optimized result (144.55 RMSE).
+This suggests that for similar structured tabular financial data, LightGBM defaults may provide a strong starting point with minimal tuning required.

-2. **XGBoost Benefits from Hyperparameter Tuning:** XGBoost baseline (154.38 RMSE) improved 6.5% through Optuna optimization (144.26 RMSE), bringing it to parity with LightGBM.
-This demonstrates that while XGBoost is powerful, it may require more careful tuning to reach peak performance.
+2. **XGBoost Required Tuning to Reach Competitive Performance on This Dataset:** For this specific dataset, XGBoost baseline (154.38 RMSE) improved 6.5% through Optuna optimization (144.26 RMSE), bringing it to parity with LightGBM.
+This indicates that XGBoost may benefit from dataset-specific hyperparameter search, though results may vary across different data distributions.

-3. **Class Imbalance Handling Is Critical:** Fraud detection improved 158% through optimized scale_pos_weight (0.31 to 0.80 F1), demonstrating that addressing class imbalance is more impactful than tree hyperparameter tuning.
+3. **Class Imbalance Handling Is Critical for Fraud Detection:** Fraud detection improved 158% through optimized scale_pos_weight (0.31 to 0.80 F1), demonstrating that addressing class imbalance is more impactful than tree hyperparameter tuning for this task.

-4. **Architecture Matters More Than Tuning:** Deep learning models (MLP, LSTM) underperformed tree models by 1-25% regardless of tuning, confirming that gradient boosting is better suited for structured tabular data than neural networks.
+4. **Architecture Choice Matters More Than Hyperparameter Tuning for This Data:** Deep learning models (MLP, LSTM) underperformed tree models by 1-25% regardless of tuning on this tabular dataset, confirming that gradient boosting architectures are better suited for structured financial data than neural networks in this context.

 5. **Fraud and Spend Share Top Features, But Use Them Differently:** Both models identify merchant category and transaction hour as top predictors.
 However, spend models use these to predict expected amounts, while fraud models use them to detect deviations from individual user norms.